Semicolonstartingtexts/conversationhubstandards/standards.md

 Administrative System Commands

-Designate… as…, Give my role of… to…, Undesignate… as…, Request… of…
+Designate… as…, Give my role of… to…, Undesignate… as…

 Interfacing System Commands